router-resources/CrossChainNFTAssignment/README.md

 <img width="376" alt="image" src="https://user-images.githubusercontent.com/124175970/229955326-d9bb0c67-354e-4aef-8373-9c1ce2ace27e.png">

 🔍 **Browse to [Router Devnet Explorer](https://alpha-explorer-ui.routerprotocol.com/crosstalks)** to see the transactions made.
-Wait for sometime till you see 4 green checks in your transaction column.This indicates, the tokens have been successfully transferred to the destination chain
+Wait for sometime till you the status changed to Delivered in your transaction column.This indicates, the tokens have been successfully transferred to the destination chain

 [Router Devnet Docs](http://devnet-docs.routerprotocol.com/crosstalk/understanding-crosstalk)**